 Best Battery Life Massage Gun

 Most massage guns have a decent, if not good, battery life these days.
-However, some of them have superior battery life and/or provide extra rechargeable lithium ion batteries to extend the life even further.
+However, some have superior battery life and/or provide extra rechargeable lithium ion batteries to extend the life even further.
 For instance, the Ekrin Athletics B37, our top pick for the quietest massage gun, has an impressive battery life of eight hours on one charge.

 There are usually some trade-offs between battery and power.
-The Theragun Pro is a good example of this: It’s the most powerful massage gun I’ve tested, but one charge only lasts 2.5 hours.
+The Theragun Pro is a good example of this.
+It’s the most powerful massage gun I’ve tested, but one charge only lasts 2.5 hours.
 Luckily, though, the Pro comes with an extra battery to extend the life up to 5 hours.

 How We Chose the Best Massage Guns